An Amazon S3 Source connects to an existing Amazon S3 bucket. imgix connects using the credentials you supply, so assets don't have to be public.

 1. Go to the Sources page in the imgix dashboard and click the New Source button.

-2. Select Amazon S3 from the Source Type dropdown.
-Screenshot-Amazon S3 source setup
+2. Select Amazon S3 from the How do you store your media? radio options.
+Screenshot for S3 setup

-• Access Key ID: The access key of the credentials you want imgix to connect with.
+• Access Key ID: The access key of the deployment credentials you want imgix to connect with.

-• Secret Access Key: The secret key of the credentials you want imgix to connect with.
+• Secret Access Key: The secret key of the deployment credentials you want imgix to connect with.

-• Bucket: The name of the bucket containing the assets you want imgix to connect to.
+• Bucket Name: The name of the bucket containing the assets you want imgix to connect to.

-• Prefix: The folder prefix you want to resolve to.
+• Path Prefix (optional): The folder prefix you want to resolve to (if it exists).
 The prefix is prepended to the asset path before resolving the asset in S3.
 By default the asset path is /.

 Note: The subdomain name you choose is unique to your Source and can't be re-used.
 If you're setting up a Source with a lot of customization (particularly a Custom Domain), choose the name you plan to use going forward.